bdqnghi/graph-ast/README.md

 Some benefits of using the f-ast:

-- f-ast leverages [protobuf](https://github.com/protocolbuffers/protobuf) to store the AST and make the parsing much faster than the others.
+- f-ast leverages [protobuf](https://github.com/protocolbuffers/protobuf) to store the AST and make the parsing much faster than the other tools.
 - f-ast is built based on [srcml](https://www.srcml.org/) and [srcSlice](https://github.com/srcML/srcSlice).
 That is, it can incorporate the slicing information of the program, such as [the use-def chain](https://en.wikipedia.org/wiki/Use-define_chain) (taken from srcSlice) into the AST.
 The use-def chain is a critical information to generate the graph-ast.

 A runnable docker image of the tool can be pulled by using this command: